-We support the Financial Counselling and Low Income Support sectors in South Australia, which employs directly and indirectly over 500 individuals.
-These workers provide a much needed and valued service to all South Australians.
+We support the Financial Counselling and Low Income Support sectors in South Australia and the Northern Territory.
+The sector employs directly and indirectly over 500 individuals.
+These workers provide a much needed and valued service to all South Australians and Territorians.

-Financial counsellors assist some 35,000 – 40,000 financially vulnerable South Australians and their families every year.
+Financial counsellors assist some 35,000 – 40,000 financially vulnerable South Australians and Northern Territorians and their families every year.
 This includes those on benefits and pensions, low income and people with high levels of debt.

 SAFCA provides the professional development needed by financial counsellors to keep up with the latest developments in such areas as banking, utilities and debt collection practices around hardship and collections.

 We also advocate directly to government and industry on behalf of the clients of financial counsellors.

 Note: You can visit our What is a Financial Counsellor? page if you don’t understand what financial counselling is.

 The 2017 /18 Annual Report is currently under development

 We work with financial counsellors in a number of ways.
 As the peak body representing financial counsellors, we advocate for the continued funding and expansion of the sector to meet community need.
 We are also the primary support and development body focused on professionalizing and resourcing the sector.